The basic major chords C, A, G, E and D

 ⓘ Switch to interval view and compare the structure of the two chords.

-In both chords the lowest three tones are already forming a complete major triad with the root (1) followed by a major third (3) and a fifth (5).
-Then some tones ring again on the higher strings.
+In both chords, the lowest three notes already form a complete major triad: root (1), major third (3), and fifth (5).
+Then some notes repeat on the higher strings.

-A repeated tone can be skipped - e.g. the 3rd after the lowest root: the G major chord will even sound better wth des A string dampened instead of playing the B.
+You can omit a repeated note – e.g., the 3rd after the lowest root.
+The G major chord often sounds better if you mute the A string instead of playing the B.

-The chord symbol of a major chord consists of only the root note as a capital letter.
-A "C" chord e.g. means a C major chord.
+The symbol for a major chord is simply the root note written as a capital letter.
+For example, a "C" chord means a C major chord.

 E major, A major, D major: root - fifth - root - third ...